DanBo-DA/bacteria-colony-counter/README.md

 * Automatic detection of Petri dish using Hough Circle Transform.
 * Manual override for dish coordinates and radius (x, y, r).
+* Optional advanced mode with on-image drawing to set manual center/radius and fine-tune filters.
 * Classification of colonies using a trained color model (fallback to HSV rules).
 * Advanced filtering by area, circularity, and maximum relative size to improve accuracy.
 * Visualization output with colored circles indicating colony classification.